-7 EO 13995 established the COVID-19 Health Equity Task Force, which is directed to make recommendations for agencies to provide effective, culturally aligned communication, messaging, and outreach to underserved communities.

-8 EO 14031 Directs Secretary Becerra to co-chair the White House Initiative on Asian American, Native Hawaiians, and Pacific Islanders (WHIAANHPI), a federal interagency working group directed to "advance equity, justice, and opportunity for AA and NHPI communities by coordinating Federal interagency policymaking and program development efforts to eliminate barriers to equity, justice, and opportunity faced by AA and NHPI communities."
-Language access is one of three key issues that impact the health and well-being of AA and NHPI communities.
-9 EO 14091 requires agencies to "consider opportunities to . . . improve accessibility for people with disabilities and improve language assistance services to ensure that all communities can engage with agencies' respective civil rights offices, including by fully implementing Executive Order 13166 of August 11, 2000 (Improving Access to Services for Persons with Limited English Proficiency)."
+This plan is also in furtherance of the following four (4) Executive Orders: Executive Order 13985, "Advancing Racial Equity and Support for Underserved Communities Through the Federal Government," which requires each agency "produce a plan for addressing any potential barriers that underserved communities and individuals may face to enrollment in and access to benefits and services in Federal programs."
+Executive Order 13995, "Ensuring and Equitable Pandemic Response and Recovery," which established the COVID-19 Health Equity Task Force.
+The Task Force is charged to provide agencies with recommendations to mitigate inequities due to or exacerbated by the COVID-19 pandemic and to prevent such inequities from occurring in the future.4 Executive Order 14031, "Advancing Equity, Justice, and Opportunity for Asian Americans, Native Hawaiians, and Pacific Islanders which established the White House Initiative on Asian American, Native Hawaiians, and Pacific Islanders" (WHIAANHPI), a federal interagency working group directed to "advance equity, justice, and opportunity for AA and NHPI communities by coordinating federal interagency policymaking and program development efforts to eliminate barriers to equity, justice, and opportunity faced by AA and NHPI communities."
+Executive Order 14091, "Further Advancing Racial Equity and Support for Underserved Communities Through the Federal Government," which requires agencies to identify opportunities to "improve accessibility for people with disabilities and improve language assistance services to ensure that all communities can engage with agencies' respective civil rights offices, including by fully implementing Executive Order 13166 of August 11, 2000 (Improving Access to Services for Persons with Limited English Proficiency)."6